Systematic analysis of 3HDM symmetries: GOOFy-like transformations of 3HDMs

 \subsection{Transformations of the \boldmath$SU(2)$ bilinear singlets}

 In Ref.~\cite{Kuncinas:2024zjq} symmetry-breaking patterns for 3HDMs with continuous symmetries were discussed.
-There, 2HDMs embedded within 3HDMs were mentioned; one may envisage the following construction: a 2HDM accompanied by a separate SM-like scalar sector, with mixing between the two suppressed.
-A necessary condition for such patterns to emerge is that the underlying symmetry groups act differently on the bilinear and quartic terms of the potential.
-Although we do not reproduce the exact scenario of Ref.~\cite{Kuncinas:2024zjq} (unless soft symmetry breaking is considered), we may envision a $\mathbb{Z}_2$ symmetry acting on the $SU(2)$ bilinear singlets, rather than, conventionally, on the scalar doublets, serving as an HF-like transformation:
+There, 2HDMs embedded inside 3HDMs were mentioned.
+One may therefore envisage a construction consisting of a 2HDM sector accompanied by a separate Standard Model-like scalar sector, without tree-level mixing between the two sectors.
+A necessary condition for such patterns to emerge is that a specific transformation acts differently on the bilinear and quartic terms of the scalar potential, since we do not want to eliminate the bilinear terms of each independent sector.